Wisconsin Supreme Court race likely to affect abortion, election laws - WSGW 790 AM & 100.5 FM

 Wisconsin Supreme Court race likely to affect abortion, election laws

-Wisconsin voters will winnow a field of four state Supreme Court candidates to two on Tuesday in a critical race to determine which party will hold the majority on the state’s highest court.
+Wisconsin voters winnowed a field of four state Supreme Court candidates to two on Tuesday in a critical race to determine which party will hold the majority on the state’s highest court.
+Liberal Milwaukee County Circuit Judge Janet Protasiewicz and the conservative former state Supreme Court Justice Dan Kelly have advanced to the general election, The Associated Press reported.

 The state has had a Republican-leaning majority on the state Supreme Court for 14 years, but the retirement of conservative Justice Patience Roggensack has opened up an opportunity for liberals to take the majority.